Skip to main content

 Activities

-Sustainability Coordinators attend monthly group meetings, lead their School’s participation in seasonal awareness campaigns, recruit Staff and Faculty Eco-Reps, and help to identify offices to participate in the Green Office program and labs to participate in the Green Labs program.
+Sustainability Coordinators attend monthly group meetings, lead their School’s participation in seasonal awareness campaigns, recruit members to the Penn Employee Alliance for Climate & the Environment (PEACE), and help to identify offices to participate in the Green Office program and labs to participate in the Green Labs program.

 Related Initiatives